-- Easy and quick grab-and-go snack – Having these almond butter bars on hand makes life easier.
+- Easy and quick grab-and-go snack - Having these almond butter bars on hand makes life easier.
 After a long day these are great to grab as a healthy afternoon snack for the kiddos.
-And they are not messy like some cereal or granola bars.
+And they are clean to eat like these homemade cereal bars for kids and homemade granola bars.

 - Gluten-free and dairy-free snack - these are made with gluten-free flour and without dairy, yet still are incredibly moist and do not crumble.
 The secret is adding orange marmalade (or use any jam) which makes these slightly chewy and soft in texture without the addition of gluten.

 - almond butter - perfect for gluten-free almond butter cookies too!